Placeholder-Software/Crowds/docs/GettingStarted/SteeringSensors.md

 ![Steering Context Graph With Danger](../../images/SteeringContextGraphWithDanger.png)

-Crowds includes a library of easy to use sensors which can be adapted to a number of different scenarios:
+Overcrowded includes a library of easy to use sensors which can be adapted to a number of different scenarios:

  - [**AgentProximitySensor**](../../Reference/MonoBehaviours/Sensing/AgentProximitySensor)
  - [**CircleSensor**](../../Reference/MonoBehaviours/Sensing/CircleSensor)